joeasley-clgx/GitTheCommits/README.md

    If `true`, writes the output to an excel file.
 7. AllCommitsCherryPickCommand -
    If `true`, writes a git cherry-pick command for all the found commits to any enabled output.
-   The command will automatically cherry-pick each commit into the currently checked-out branch as *staged* changes.
-   This way you can build and verify the changes, enter your commit message, and push as you please.
    (If you get a `fatal: bad revision` error, you need to fetch all remotes: `git fetch --all`)
 8. IgnoreMergeCommits -
    If `true`, excludes any commit with more than one parent commit.